 Because we think style guides are important for large projects and brands with a unique identity, we've made it easy to add them.
 Follow these tips from your Babble-on dashboard.

 - Log in to your Dashboard in the Babble-on developer portal

-- Select Team in the sidebar, and check out the Style Guide section.
-Press the icon to add a new style guide.
+- Select Style Guides in the sidebar to edit an existing or add a new style guide.

 - Choose the language for the style guide, or English for it to be visible to all translators.
-Then paste in your link and press the button.
+Then paste in your link and press the Add Guide button.

 - That's it!
-You can update the link simply by adding a style guide of the same language.
+You can update the link by editing the URL and tapping Update.
+Remove a style guide entirely by pressing Delete guide .

 How much does it cost to include style guides?